MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemAccountFilter.md

 The MCDConnectedDevicesAccount account being used.

 #### Returns
-A new instance of this class filter with the Account.
+Returns a MCDRemoteSystemAccountFilter object filtered with the Account.

 ### initWithAccount
-- (nullable instancetype)initWithAccount:(nonnull MCDConnectedDevicesAccount*)account;
+`- (nullable instancetype)initWithAccount:(nonnull MCDConnectedDevicesAccount*)account;`

 Initialize the class with the MCDConnectedDevicesAccount account.